Categories

 Can Twitter be a useful source of knowledge?
 Thinking about Cities through Twitter.

-When I was establishing the forward thinking research section of the website (www.thewordsthething.org.uk ) I had in mind a number of strands of thinking that I wanted to take further.
+When I was establishing this website, I had in mind a number of strands of thinking that I wanted to take further.
 These were broadly related to my pre-existing interests in learning, social and community behaviours, public developments and so on.
-The site declared that Forward Thinking Developments had an interest in a broad range of topics linking:
+I had an interest in a broad range of topics linking:

-- nature of progress; why things aren’t as good as they can be -leadership
+• nature of progress; why things aren’t as good as they can be

 In this context, some work was already underway on how Birmingham operated and might further develop as a city (not so much in terms of built environment, urban layout – more in terms of relationships, ways of seeing the city, capabilities etc).